Ruvin/Thunderbird-addon-for-SuiteCRM-mail-archiving/README.md

 # Thunderbird-addon-for-SuiteCRM-mail-archiving
 Thunderbird add-on for SuiteCRM mail archiving that supports v8 API

+Note: This add-on only supports Thunderbird v128 or above

 Please see the Wiki for more information! https://github.com/Ruvin/Thunderbird-addon-for-SuiteCRM-mail-archiving/wiki